Feliz-SZK/Linux-Decoded/Fix Scrollbar in Kde Desktop(Folder View).md

 **So, this is a common bug in Kde**

-**Here, what you'll see is a scrollbar at the right of the destop**
+**Here, what you'll see is a scrollbar at the right of the Desktop**

 ***So, as you scroll; the folders and files will move along and on top of that annoyance you can't click upon the folders.***